kartonfarkas/api_docs/source/integrations/integration_guide.rst

 =================

 In the following sections, we illustrate how it is possible to integrate with the Suite.
-We will use an SMS Automation Center Node as an example service to give you ideas.
-Please note that this is just an example, you can implement an Automation Center node, or a Suite Page only.
+We will use an SMS Automation Center node as an example service to give you ideas.
+Please note that this is just an example, you can implement an Automation Center node, or a Suite page only.

 A partner service can provide a UI with an iframe displayed as a *page in Suite*.
 Depending on the implementation, (selected or all) customers will be able to access it via a Suite menu point.